ioana-dobre/portfolio/index.markdown

 ![portfolio picture](assets/portfolio_picture.png){:width="250px"}

-I’m a Romanian freelancer working with text (transcribing, proofreading and translating) and I’m looking for projects related to those skills.
-I’m willing to extend my areas of interest and expertise - social sciences.
+I am a Romanian freelancer working with text (transcribing, translating and proofreading) and I am looking for projects related to those skills.
+I am willing to extend my areas of interest and expertise - social sciences.
 So far I transcribed 38 sociological research interviews.
 Also, I proofread a sociological book and I fell in love with proofreading.
 In addition, I contributed to the translation, from English to Romanian, of the psychological support website 7cups.com.

-Given my expertise, my permanent desire to improve and self-determination, I'm sure you or your company would benefit from my skills and knowledge.
-Reach out to me and I'll be happy to discuss the details of a cooperation from which everyone involved will benefit.
+Given my expertise, my permanent desire to improve and self-determination, I am sure you or your company would benefit from my skills and knowledge.
+Reach out to me and I will be happy to discuss the details of a cooperation from which everyone involved will benefit.

 ## My projects